FaizaSiddiqu/Hackathon/README.md

  Use TypeScript to add basic interactivity, such as a button to toggle the visibility of the "Skills" section or other sections.

-Milestone 2: Publish on GitHub and Host on Vercel (100 Points)
+# Milestone 2: Publish on GitHub and Host on Vercel
 Objective:
 Publish your static resume created in Milestone 1 to GitHub and deploy it live using Vercel.
 Requirements: